-> With the electrification of these auxiliaries in mind, VFD solutions provide the benefits of reduced power consumption, more efficient motor operation and smaller designs using sensorless (encoderless) closed loop motor control, and space-saving mechanical design packages.
+With the electrification of these auxiliaries in mind, VFD solutions provide the benefits of reduced power consumption, more efficient motor operation, smaller designs using sensorless (encoderless) closed-loop motor control, and space-saving mechanical design packages.

-This post goes into more detail for each of these 4 benefits.
+This post goes into more detail about each of these 4 benefits.

-A second option for electrification would be to use a VFD to provide the power needed, on-demand.
+A second option for electrification would be to use a VFD to provide on-demand power.
 This option can provide energy efficiency in two ways.

 Variable speed control can be used to regulate the speed of the motors, and thus power consumption, based on actual motor demand.

-The second way to increase efficiency is to use KEB’s sensorless closed loop (SCL) which utilizes a motor model of measured characteristics to operate the motors more efficiently.
+The second way to increase efficiency is to use KEB’s sensorless closed-loop (SCL) which utilizes a motor model of measured characteristics to operate the motors more efficiently.
 This reduces power consumption which conserves battery power.
-Additionally, SCL provides tighter regulation and responsiveness of motor speed and torque control which limits peak power demands due to abrupt load changes (for example, demand on power steering from hitting a curb).
+Additionally, SCL provides tighter regulation and responsiveness of motor speed and torque control, limiting peak power demands due to abrupt load changes (for example, demand on power steering from hitting a curb).

-Another benefit of active current measurement and the ability to regulate is that it can also be used to provide overload and overcurrent protection to the motor as well as limit the input current to protect the inverter.
+Another benefit of active current measurement and the ability to regulate is that it can also provide overload and overcurrent protection to the motor and limit the input current to protect the inverter.

 Sensorless Closed Loop Motor Control